Right Arrow

 How to get started with an AI security system

 Begin by mapping your highest-risk areas and identifying existing camera coverage.
 Confirm new analytics will integrate with your current ONVIF or RTSP feeds.
-Prioritize platforms that deliver robust AI features, a secure cloud dashboard, and proven deployment support.
+Prioritize platforms that deliver robust AI features, a secure cloud dashboard, and proven deployment support, as outlined in how to choose a new security camera for business.
 Vendors like Spot AI can have your system live in under a week, allowing you to validate results quickly and scale with confidence.

 How does an AI security system differ from traditional CCTV?